SVA-Konsultointi/liukastumisvaroitus-api-doc/source/index.html.md

 # Introduction

-Welcome to the documentation for api.liukastumisvaroitus.fi!
+Welcome to the documentation for Liukastumisvaroitus API!
 You can use our endpoints to access the warnings given by our system.

 # Authentication